filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 **Confusion:** Upon inspection in Chrome on Mac OS, you cannot reproduce the bug.
 You could also not replicate the bug on your virtual machine.
 (It works great both on Edge, Chrome, and IE11!)

 **To clarify:** The client is not making this up.
-You refer to their screenshot and also note that the form looks different on their end.
+You refer to their screenshots and also note that the form looks different on their end.
 (The styles don’t match.)

 How do you tackle this?
 Working with bugs that are hard to reproduce is a hard time.
 What’s the thought process and where do you start looking first?